Ieeax/web/README.md

 > **Note**: The projects are currently in active development and may see breaking changes in the future.
 The current state could be considered as a beta version and is not suitable for production.

-All projects are based on .NET 5.0 and can be splited in the following three categories:
+All projects are targeting .NET 6.0 and can be splited in the following three categories:

 #### Web
 Libraries which contains basic functionality and helpers for the web.